 The severity led some authorities to consider drastic remedies; Colonel Wendell P. Trower of the U.S. Army Corps of Engineers was quoted in contemporary reporting as saying that neither dynamiting nor bombing would likely succeed in breaking the jam.

 Anyway, the chapel seemed clearly doomed.
-It’s right there near the banks.
+It’s right there on the banks.

 By March, ice had already surrounded the chapel’s immediate area.
-The ice masses advanced toward the building, coming very close to its walls.
+The frozen river advanced toward the building, coming very close to its walls.

 Despite the encroachment, the ice reportedly stopped just short of touching the chapel, in some retellings leaving only inches to spare.

-Locals and the sisters assert that the nuns had prayed, invoking the intercession of saints (notably St. Anthony), sprinkled holy water along the perimeter, and stood in prayer above the hill, watching and petitioning for protection.
+Locals and the sisters assert that the nuns had invoked the intercession of saints (notably St. Anthony), sprinkled Holy Water along the perimeter, and stood in prayer above the hill, watching and petitioning for protection.

-After the miracle, it was rededicated as a shrine–Our Lady of the Angels–bringing us back full circle.
+After the miracle, it was rededicated as a shrine—Our Lady of the Angels—bringing us back full circle to that statue above.

 A true miracle?